adrianjoshua-strutt/portfolio/about.md

 vision, and Generative AI.
 At the moment, I'm working on my master's thesis focused on self-supervised learning.

 Most of my private and university projects will be uploaded to this page.
-Feel free to also look at my GitHub page: [My GitHub Page](https://github.com/adrianjoshua-strutt)
+Feel free to also look at [my GitHub Page](https://github.com/adrianjoshua-strutt).

 (This site is hosted using GitHub Actions and Jekyll)